whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build Spiritual Strength with Others.md

 Some of the deepest work of building healthy communities is learning when to forgive and when to hold good boundaries and evict someone whose continued misbehavior threatens the whole community's honest and generous way of life.

-If you don't hold boundaries and just let anyone participate, selfish people will push out the generous ones, the dishonest people will push out the honest ones, and the community will not last.
+If you don't hold boundaries and let anyone participate, selfish people will push out the generous ones, dishonest people will push out the honest ones, and the trust will dissipate.
 This is common.

 Also, if you commonly evict someone for any thoughtless act or momentary selfishness, then people will feel vulnerable and afraid to make mistakes and the community still won't last.